-As a school we will:
+Student Name Tutor Group As a school we will:

-- Care for all of our students' safety and wellbeing in school - Provide a creative and engaging curriculum that instils a love of learning, confidence and aspiration and promotes the characteristics of effective learning: Vision; Effort; Systems, Practice; Attitude and Resilience - Encourage students to do their best in all aspects of school life. - Celebrate success and share any concerns with students and parents/carers as appropriate. - Provide information regarding students' progress through parents' evenings and written reports. - Provide information about school activities and events through the ABI Update, the school website, Twitter, letters and texts. - Be open and welcoming at all times.
+- Care for all of our students' safety and wellbeing in school - Provide a creative and engaging curriculum that instils a love of learning, confidence and aspiration and promotes the characteristics of effective learning: Vision; Effort; Systems, Practice; Attitude and Resilience - Encourage students to do their best in all aspects of school life. - Celebrate success and share any concerns with students and parents/carers as appropriate. - Provide information regarding students' progress through parents' evenings and written reports. - Provide information about school activities and events through the ABI Update, the school website, Twitter, letters and texts. - Support our students with their post-18 options, including guidance with work experience, personal statements and provision of references for university and apprenticeship applications